-Almost 65,000 Amazon reviewers seem to agree, lending The Subtle Art of Not Giving a F*CK a 4.6-star rating.
+More than 75,000 Amazon reviewers seem to agree, lending The Subtle Art of Not Giving a F*CK a 4.6-star rating.
 Among those readers, Aria Ursa called out how the book offers “a much-needed reminder to choose your battles wisely,” which helped her learn to “let negativity wash over me now without letting it absorb into my soul, and my life has been much more enjoyable as a result.”

 The Body: A Guide for Occupants

 Bill Bryson’s book, The Body: A Guide for Occupants, is like a love poem to the human body, marveling at the million and one different jobs it performs—and that we all too often take for granted.
-Deeply researched but fully engaging, the book’s fun facts and captivating anecdotes encourage a sense of wonder among its 12,400 reviewers (who offer up an average 4.7-star rating).
+Deeply researched but fully engaging, the book’s fun facts and captivating anecdotes encourage a sense of wonder among its nearly 14,000 reviewers (who offer up an average 4.7-star rating).

-What’s more: It’s a super fun read.
+What’s more: it’s a super fun read.
 Bryson answers nearly any question you’ve ever wondered about the body, reader Angie Boyter reflected.
 “Let me give you one caution: it might be best to read this book when you are alone because otherwise, you will annoy your family members, whom you will interrupt VERY frequently because you MUST share the latest fascinating and/or funny tidbit with them.”